-SECTION TWENTY SIX- CHILDREN IN CARE As for all our pupils, Godinton Primary School is committed to helping every Child in Care to achieve the highest standards they can.
+As for all our pupils, Godinton Primary School is committed to helping every Child in Care to achieve the highest standards they can.
 Staff are aware that Children in Care can be at risk of underachieving at school because they have experienced disruption to their family life and education.
 Some may have low expectations, poor emotional and psychological health and a lack of family support.

-SECTION TWENTY SIX - MONITORING AND REVIEW
+SECTION TWENTY EIGHT - COMPLIANCE, MONITORING AND REVIEW

-All school staff including temporary staff will have access to a copy of this policy and will have the opportunity to consider and discuss its contents prior to the approval of the Governing Body being formally sought.
+All school staff including temporary staff will be provided with a copy of this policy and will have the opportunity to consider and discuss its contents prior to the approval of the Governing Body being formally sought through the Strategy Group which has responsibility for the oversight of safeguarding systems.
 Annually, staff sign to the effect that they have read and understood its content.
 This policy is shared with volunteers.
+The policy forms part of our school development plan.

 This policy has been written to reflect the guidance and legislation issued in relation to safeguarding children and promoting their welfare within schools.
+The policy will be revised following any National or local policy updates, any local child protection concerns and / or any changes to the procedures.